 executionOrder property

-A threadFlowLocation object MAY contain a property named executionOrder whose value is a positive integer that represents the temporal order in which execution reached this location, across all threadFlowLocation objects within all threadFlow objects belonging to a single codeFlow (§3.25). executionOrder values are assigned in increasing order of time; for example, execution reaches a threadFlowLocation whose executionOrder is 2 occurs before it reaches a threadFlowLocation whose executionOrder is 3.
+A threadFlowLocation object MAY contain a property named executionOrder whose value is a non-negative integer that represents the temporal order in which execution reached this location, across all threadFlowLocation objects within all threadFlow objects belonging to a single codeFlow (§3.36). executionOrder values are assigned in increasing order of time; for example, execution reaches a threadFlowLocation whose executionOrder is 2 occurs before it reaches a threadFlowLocation whose executionOrder is 3.
 If two threadFlowLocations in different threadFlow objects within the same codeFlow have the same value for executionOrder, it means that execution reached both of those locations simultaneously.
 For that reason, values of executionOrder within a single threadFlow SHALL be unique.

 It is only necessary to assign a value to executionOrder when the temporal ordering of a threadFlowLocation relative to a location in a different threadFlow is significant to the detection of a result.

-If this property is absent, it SHALL default to 0, which is not otherwise a valid value for executionOrder.
+If executionOrder is absent, it SHALL default to -1, which indicates that the value is unknown (not set).

+NOTE: Negative values are forbidden because their use would suggest some non-obvious semantic difference between positive and negative values.

-timestamp property
+executionTimeUtc property

-A threadFlowLocation object MAY contain a property named timestamp whose value is a string specifying the date and time at which the code at this location was executed.
-The string SHALL be in the format specified in §3.8.
+A threadFlowLocation object MAY contain a property named executionTimeUtc whose value is a string in the format specified in §3.9, specifying the UTC date and time at which the thread of execution through the code reached this location.

 importance property